New Zealand Cadet Forces: Sea Cadet Corps

 The Sea Cadet Corps (SCC) is the maritime arm of the NZCF, and is aligned with the RNZN.
-Founded in 1929 the SCC is the smallest of the three branches; as of 2021 the SCC has 17 Training Ships across New Zealand.
+Founded in 1929 the SCC is the smallest of the three branches; as of 2021 the SCC has 17 training ships across New Zealand.

 Sea Cadet Corps' training focus is marine based, with a large volume of spent sailing allowing personnel to develop their skills on the water including a swimming test in the beginning of service.
 To supplement core training, the SCC also provides its personnel with training in fieldcraft, firearms training, land and sea navigation, radio procedures, and other useful skills.
-Each area (Southern, Central, Northern) hold an annual regatta with all Training Ships, focusing on competitive application of core skills, with the winning team from each area later in the year competing at a national competition.
+Each area (Southern, Central, Northern) hold an annual regatta with all training ships, focusing on competitive application of core skills, with the winning team from each area later in the year competing at a national competition.

 The two sailing boats that the SCC use are the Crown and the RS Feva.
 The Crown is a 4-person dinghy, specifically designed for the use of the units.
-The RS Feva's serves as a more modern vessel which could be raced in local, national and international regattas.
+The RS Fevas serves as a more modern vessel which could be raced in local, national and international regattas.